IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifcopenshell/installation.rst

 - `Boost <http://www.boost.org/>`__
 - `OpenCascade <https://dev.opencascade.org/>`__ - for building IfcGeom For
-  converting IFC representation items into BRep solids and tessellated meshes
+  converting IFC representation items into BRep solids and tessellated meshes.
+  Officially v7.5.0 is supported.
+Other versions may have unexpected behaviour.
 - (Optional) `OpenCOLLADA <https://github.com/khronosGroup/OpenCOLLADA/>`__ -
   for IfcConvert to be able to write tessellated Collada (.dae) files
 - (Optional) `SWIG <http://www.swig.org/>`__ and `Python